1. Your classroom

 - The Amphitheater can be reserved through Andy Dickerson

-- Athletic spaces, i.e. bleachers etc. are currently not reservable, but if someone inquires they can be directed to the Athletics department
+- Athletic spaces (for example, bleachers) are currently not reservable, but inquires can be directed to the Athletics department

-- Please send all schedule changes/revisions/edits to the following email address: Classsched@montclair.edu
+- If you arrange for an alternative space to meet your class on a regular basis, send all schedule changes/revisions/edits to the following email address: Classsched@montclair.edu

 2. Practical preparations for campus teaching